DrRoad/OpenExpertAdvisor/README.md

 This strategy focus mainly on the swiss frank (best results are with EURCHF) and trades at the end of the New York session.
 The rules are simple; buy when oversold, sell when overbought.

-The take profit and stop loss are determined from the symbol's volatility using the average true range (ATR) of the its price.
+The take profit and stop loss are determined from the symbol's volatility using the average true range (ATR) of its price.

 # Settings